 - Trust Funding.
-Prosper could fund an arts manager’s attendance at a specialist training course and, to complement this, match the participant with a fundraising mentor with specific expertise in this area.
+Prosper could fund an arts manager’s attendance at a specialist training course and match the participant with a fundraising mentor with specific expertise in this area to support the learning.

 - Marketing of New Fundraising Initiatives.
-Prosper could fund promotional material to help establish a new fundraising scheme and match the participant with a marketing expert to help them create the material, providing in-depth advice and guidance.
+Prosper could fund promotional material for a new fundraising scheme and match the participant with a marketing expert to assist this process.

 - Prospect Cultivation.
-A&B Cymru could assist the participant to deliver a cultivation event to showcase their organisation’s work to potential funders / sponsors etc.
+A&B Cymru could provide tailored Events Management advice and support to assist the delivery of a cultivation event to showcase an organisation’s work to potential funders / sponsors etc.